The first time TRUE compromised a Windows domain using this printer misconfiguration our jaws dropped to the floor.

 Printers are not the most secure devices.
 Printer companies make money on the speed, quality, and reliability of the printer.
 They don't make money on how secure the user interface is.
 So you end up with features like LDAP integration that are often inadequately secured.

-About half of the printers I come across mask passwords in the user interface, but reveal the password in the web source.
-I use a free Firefox extension called Web Developer.
+About half of the printers we come across mask passwords in the user interface, but reveal the password in the web source.
+TRUE uses a free Firefox extension called Web Developer.
 The Web Developer extension has a "Display Password" tool that visibly unmasks passwords.
-Below is a screenshot from a recent penetration test after I used Web Developer to display passwords.
+Below is a screenshot from a recent penetration test after we used Web Developer to display passwords.

-I've blacked out the sensitive information, but you get the idea.
-Once I have a Domain Administrator's password it's pretty much game over.
-I have administrator access to all Windows systems on the domain.
+TRUE blacked out the sensitive information, but you get the idea.
+Once we have a Domain Administrator's password it's pretty much game over.
+We have administrator access to all Windows systems on the domain.